 Previously, going to university was the main pathway into the profession.
 Following the introduction of architecture apprenticeships, there's now an alternative to undertaking full-time study - you'll gain the experience and qualifications you need without the price tag of tuition fees.

-If you're unsure of which route to take, consider whether to go to university or do an apprenticeship.
+If you're unsure which route to take, consider whether to go to university or do an apprenticeship.

 Rest assured that whatever you decide to do, your end goal will be the same - you'll become a fully qualified architect and able to join the Architects Registration Board (ARB).